thejaswinihs/AIML/Learn.md

 Library used to use the algoirthm to feed the training data is used based on the category https://scikit-learn.org/stable/

-Linear Regression : IT takes the argument as X and Y
+Linear Regression is a superviser learning  : IT takes the argument as X and Y